Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-47gzhAEWkFM.md

 # [December 8th, 2020 Livestream](../2020-12-08.md)
 ## Q&A: Is there a reason for a lack of Dedicated Server builds?
 https://www.youtube.com/watch?v=47gzhAEWkFM
-This question was possibly duplicated with a more recent answer: [August 31st, 2021 Livestream Q&A: So when is Dedicated Servers coming?](./yt-kNBYYuk8p3U.md) [https://www.youtube.com/watch?v=kNBYYuk8p3U](https://www.youtube.com/watch?v=kNBYYuk8p3U)
+This question was possibly duplicated with a more recent answer: October 5th, 2021 Livestream Q&A: We need Dedicated Servers, please? [https://www.youtube.com/watch?v=aXdXaVs-JQg](https://www.youtube.com/watch?v=aXdXaVs-JQg)

 ### Topics